Humanities for All

 Supports educators in workshops aimed at making learning an experience by focusing on inquiry and group exploration of ideas.
 The program trains educators to integrate question-asking and group discussion strategies with existing curricula and lesson plans to expand text comprehension and critical thinking skills among students.

-Offers a family-focused humanities Head Start program with more than 1,000 children and their families in Ouachita, Lafayette, and Iberia Parishes in Louisiana.
-PRIME TIME Head Start integrates the LEH’s proven family engagement and inquiry-based teaching and learning strategies with its research-based classroom and family engagement curricula.
+Offers a family-focused humanities Head Start program with more than 1,000 children and their families in Lafayette and Iberia Parishes in Louisiana.
+Prime Time Head Start integrates the LEH’s proven family engagement and inquiry-based teaching and learning strategies with its research-based classroom and family engagement curricula.
 The federal Head Start model supports children’s growth and development in a positive learning environment and is designed to help break the cycle of poverty, providing preschool children of vulnerable families with a comprehensive program to meet their emotional, social, health, nutritional, and psychological needs.